hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 The following are the two examples to walk you through `file_append` and `http_post` `then-that` predicate designs.

-Example 1 uses a `print_eventjson` file to scan the predicates and render results using `file_append`.
+Example 1 uses a `print_event.json` file to scan the predicates and render results using `file_append`.
 Example 2 uses `print_event.json` to scan the predicates and render results using `http_post`.

 You can choose between the following examples to scan the predicates.